• Skip to primary navigation

 Art and Media

-Inés is an interdisciplinary Mestizx artist and media maker with a background in youth work, decolonial nonprofit administration, and community organizing.
-She leads STLT’s art and media, coordinates projects, organizes events, and works on the land with plant medicines.
+Inés is an interdisciplinary Bolivian-American / Mestizx artist and media maker with a background in youth work, decolonial nonprofit administration, and community organizing.
+She leads STLT’s art and media work, coordinates projects, organizes events, and works with plants.

 Kinłichii’nii Poncho